 Dr. Wilson embodies a unique set of career experiences that span K-16 education.
 She began her career as an adult educator who taught G.E.D. courses to formerly incarcerated individuals.
 Since then, she has served in diverse roles across the educational landscape.
 And for the last 20 years, Dr. Wilson has worked tirelessly to achieve the goal of creating equitable and sustainable learning practices for underserved students and adult learners.
-Through her roles as a secondary English teacher, a college-wide assistant director of enrollment services at a community college, an instructional coach, a correctional educator, and an adjunct professor of education, she has worked to close the achievement gap and helped to create balanced and relevant systems in education.
+Through her roles as a secondary English teacher, a college-wide assistant director of enrollment services at a community college, an instructional coach, a correctional educator, a director of Praxis preparation and classroom readiness, and an adjunct professor of education, she has worked to close the achievement gap and helped to create balanced and relevant systems in education.
 Her position is that education must be practical and applicable to those that seek it so that it creates pursuable life-changing opportunities.